9 R Interfaces

 }

 1. Here is a C script that is identical in functionality to the Fortran script in Q. 1.
-The code: #include <math.h> allows access to C mathematical functions, including cos().
+The header #include <math.h> (see Section 9.3.2) allows access to C mathematical functions, including cos().
 Describe what is happening on Lines 7-10.

 #include <math.h>